 Hydration

-Hydration is as important as nutrition for the cyclist.
-Water is essential for the proper functioning of all bodily functions, including energy production, regulation of body temperature, and elimination of toxins.
+Hydration is just as important as nutrition for cyclists.
+Water is essential for the proper functioning of all bodily functions, including energy production, body temperature regulation, and the elimination of toxins.

 A dehydrated cyclist may experience: